-Description: This spell creates an Antidote Tonic, also known as Mithridatium44, which negates the side-effects of poisons.
+Description: An Antidote Tonic, also known as Mithridatium46, negates the side-effects of poisons.
 When drunk, each dose instantly and permanently neutralizes the side-effects of poisons already affecting the drinker (as per the poison's description).

-Normally, once a Conflict Roll against a poison is failed, a character loses the ability to make any more Conflict Roll to avoid its poisonous effects in that Scene.
+Normally, once a Conflict Roll against a poison is failed, a character loses the ability to make any more Conflict Rolls to avoid its poisonous effects in that Scene.
 This potion acts as a sort of reset, in that the targeted creature is once again allowed Conflict Rolls against a poison's effects until the next such failure.